 Click on a button to automatically scroll to that content.

 An adult day program provides services during the day such as meals, socialization, games and educational activities.
-This allows the caregiver the freedom to get a break or go to work during the day.
+Day programs provide the caregiver with the freedom to take a break from their caregiving responsibilities, or continue to work professionally during the day.

 Our Next Door Group Respite Program is open to individuals living with cognitive or movement differences.
 The home-like setting enables us to create a person-centered approach to providing enriching opportunities for individuals and their caregivers.
 We operate on a smaller scale, with no more than twelve (12) participants per day.
 The low participant-to-professional ratio allows our team to find out what is important to our participants, and provide them with activities tailored to their interests.

 If you are interested in learning more about Next Door, or other adult day care options in Union County, North Carolina, call our office at (704)-292-1797.

 Memory Cafés are a welcoming place where caregivers can feel at ease enjoying a unique experience with their loved one and connecting with others who are on a similar journey.
 This is not a support group or respite program.
 It’s a time to unwind, play games, create art, and enjoy music in a stress-free, friendly atmosphere at no cost to you.
 Our Memory Cafés occur once quarterly at our Next Door Clubhouse, 104 Lydia Street in Monroe.
 To RSVP for our next Memory Café, call our office at (704)-292-1797.

 Our services also help to support grandparents, who may find themselves in the unique situation of caring for their young grandchildren.
 If you are feeling overwhelmed by this new (or continued) responsibility—You are not alone!
 Resources are available within our agency and other organizations within the county to assist with reducing some of the caregiver stress you may be feeling.